dcmwijaya/Smart-Fire-Smoke-Detector-Berbasis-IoT-Mobile/README.md

 <br><br>

 ## Get Started
-1. Make sure you have the necessary electronic components.
+1. Download and extract this repository.

-2. Make sure your components are designed according to the diagram.
+2. Make sure you have the necessary electronic components.

-3. Make sure the components are well connected ``` (Adjust Board and Port settings) ```.
+3. Make sure your components are designed according to the diagram.

-4. It is recommended to ``` create an IoT Platform account ``` at the same time as the service.
+4. Make sure the components are well connected ``` (Adjust Board and Port settings) ```.

-5. Be sure to change the arduino program code in the ``` Router ``` section according to the device you are using.
+5. Create an account for the IoT Platform and its services.

-6. If you don't apply points 1 and 2 for the purposes of project development that's fine, but please note that some things need to be changed for it to work properly.
+6. Be sure to change the arduino program code in the ``` Router ``` section according to the device you are using.

-7. Ensure that the device is connected to the internet.
+7. If you don't apply points 1 and 2 for the purposes of project development that's fine, but please note that some things need to be changed for it to work properly.

-8. Make sure all things have been created.
+8. Ensure that the device is connected to the internet.

-9. Download and extract this repository.
+9. Make sure all things have been created.

 10. Please enjoy [Done].

 <br><br>